Today I’m going to talk about ways to speed up your WordPress website.

 - If you want higher Google ranking, you must have a fast site.
 Google absolutely loves fast sites, and now uses speed as a ranking factor.

-- If you want to have engaged readers, you need a fast site.
-A slow loading site will send your readers away when they can’t be bothered to wait for your site to display, this also has the effect of elevating your bounce rate.
+- If you want more traffic you need a fast site.
+A slow loading site will send your readers away when they can’t be bothered to wait for your site to display; this also has the effect of elevating your bounce rate.